hicklin/immich-rpi-server/README.md

    gunzip -c /mnt/immich_drive/immich_data/backups/<latest dump> | sudo -u postgres psql -d postgres
    ```
    > [!IMPORTANT]
-   > If your database backups where created from a database with a user than is not `immich`, such as the default docker immich configuration where `DB_DATABASE_NAME=postgres`, grant equivalent permissions to `immich` as that user with:
+   > If your database backups where created from a database with a user other than `immich`, such as the default docker immich configuration where `DB_DATABASE_NAME=postgres`, grant equivalent permissions to `immich` as that user with:
    ```bash
    sudo -u postgres psql -c "GRANT <DB_DATABASE_NAME of old DB> TO immich;"
    ```